julienfalque/xdebug/README.md

 This little bash script allows you to enable Xdebug on demand when running a PHP script.

 Xdebug is a powerful tool to debug PHP scripts, but is also known to be a performance killer: enabling it by default for CLI scripts will slow down all PHP commands such as Composer or PHPUnit.
-It is then recommanded to not load the Xdebug extension at all for CLI.
+It is then recommended to not load the Xdebug extension at all for CLI.
 If you need to debug a script, enable the extension just for this script.

-_Note: the script was tested with PhpStorm only._
+_Note: the script was tested with PHPStorm only._

 Installation
 ------------